ignite/cli/starport/services/pluginsrpc/README.md

 **NOTE**: the key of the map MUST either be command or hook, based on the type of plugin.

 Keep note that the plugin service uses primitives defined by the `github.com/hashicorp/go-plugin` package.

+## Todo for Contributors
+- Add more validation to plugins, have a clearer specification of what is permitted